 In the mid-Nineties, Emmanuel moved from Ghana to Switzerland and introduced African Goju to that country.
 He still lives in Switzerland and runs his own gymnasium DFC Sports teaching African Goju; in addition to Boxing, Jujitsu, Taebo and Yoga.
 Because of Emmanuel’s influence, African Goju has now filtered into Germany, Austria and Italy.
 He now plans to introduce the African Goju fights into Europe.

 Warrior Lawrence Nyanyo Nmai is a full-contact fighter and member of the World Kickboxing and Muay Thai Federations.
 He is the brother and student of African Goju life patron and Hall of Fame member Great Warrior Emmanuel Nmai and is now fighting professionally around Europe.
 In the mid-Nineties, Emmanuel moved from Ghana to Switzerland and introduced African Goju to that country.
 Lawrence has since joined him and together they run their own gymnasium DFC Sports teaching African Goju; in addition to Boxing, Jujitsu, Taebo, Keep-fit and Yoga.
-Lawrence recently became a kickboxing world champion in 2017 and is always busy constantly training and teaching his many students and his enthusiasm for the martial arts is a joy to behold.
+Lawrence became a kickboxing world champion in 2017 and is the current WBC middleweight African Muay Thai champion.
+He is always busy constantly training and teaching his many students and his enthusiasm for the martial arts is a joy to behold.
 He was inducted into the African Goju Hall of Fame in 2017.
 Because of Emmanuel and Lawrence’s influence, African Goju has now filtered into Germany, Austria and Italy.

 Some of the students of DFC Sports Switzerland in training.
 Well done to Great Warrior Emmanuel and Warrior Lawrence.
 Roooarrr!!!...Ssssss!!!